-In the first of a two-part blog, our Bible Advocacy Manager Nick Franks talks about the hopelessness felt after loss.
-Using the example of Naomi in the book of Ruth, Nick reminds us that God’s providential love is the only hope that we need in these times.
+The hopelessness felt after loss is a common effect of trauma.
+The Biblical Book of Ruth reminds us that God’s providential love is the only hope that we need in these times.

 There is a very specific warmth of providence that emerges throughout the book of Ruth, much like an inclemency-conquering sunrise after a long, dark night of rain.
 A widow’s backstory of pain and suffering, and of spiritual disorientation, is finally soothed by the blossoming of better times and the type of blessing that leads ultimately to a renewed awe within personal worship.
 The sodden trees still drip their excess but the light of a brand-new day penetrates every single one of them.